 Many workers are unaware of the potential electrical hazards present in their work environment, which makes them more vulnerable to the danger of electrocution.
 The following references aid in recognizing hazards associated with electrical work.

-- Working Safely with Electricity (PDF*).
+- Working Safely with Electricity.
 OSHA Fact Sheet.
 Provides safety information on working with generators, power lines, extension cords, and electrical equipment.

-- Using Portable Generators Safely (PDF*).
+- Using Portable Generators Safely.
 OSHA Fact Sheet, (2005, September).
 Provides safety information on the hazards associated with generators, shock and electrocution, carbon monoxide poisoning, fire hazards, and noise and vibration hazards.

-- Portable Generator Safety (PDF*).
-OSHA Quick Card, (2005).
-A Spanish version (PDF*) is also available.
+- Portable Generator Safety.
+OSHA Quick Card™, (2005).
+Also available in Spanish.
 Includes information on the major causes of injuries and fatalities, safe work practices, and carbon monoxide poisoning.

 - Electrical Safety Hazards of Overloading Cable Trays (PDF).
 OSHA Fact Sheet, (2006, March).